 What’s your process? – Or at least, what was my process back in 2016?
 I’ve upgraded font creations programs since then, but most of these basics are roughly the same.

-Creating a font from geometric shapes: Part 1, Part 2, Part 3 – You don’t need to be an artist or an illustrator to make a font!
+Creating a font from geometric shapes: Part 1, Part 2, Part 3, and Part 4 – You don’t need to be an artist or an illustrator to make a font!
 I recently made the font Berryfield from a base of a couple of circles and a couple of rectangles.

 Creating a connecting script font – Some basic concepts on how script fonts connect, with a side dish of how to make consistent letters.